6 More Advanced Ways to Improve Your WordPress Security

 • Navigate one level above your WordPress install.

-• Paste the file, delete the original inside your WordPress install folder.
+• Paste the file, and delete the original inside your WordPress install folder.

-• Test both the front-end and back-end of your site is working, and you’re done.
+• Test your site’s front-end and back-end is working, and you’re done.
 Simple!

-Unfortunately, this technique won’t work very well if you’re using WordPress multisite but will work fine for single installs.
+Unfortunately, this technique won’t work well if you’re using WordPress multisite but it will work fine for single installs.

 How to secure wp-includes